htcf/docs/docs/software_new.md

 Each lab has its very own dedicated space to install and manage software.
 This [reference space](storage/ref.md) is located in [/ref/*\<lab\>*/software](storage/ref.md#software).

-After software is installed a [software modules](#software-modules) system is available for convenient way to *load* and *unload* software, as needed.
+After software is installed, a [software modules](#software-modules) system is available as a convenient way to *load* and *unload* software, as needed.

 ## Self-service Installation